Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Each company has slightly different price rates, weight restrictions and operating seasons.
 If you are walking very early or very late in the season (before mid-April or after mid-October), check carefully that the service is available when you need it.

-La Malle Postale (Le Puy-en-Velay to Saint-Jean-Pied-de-Port)
+La Malle Postale (Le Puy-en-Velay to Lectoure)

-Transbagages (Le Puy-en-Velay to Figeac)
+Transbagages (Le Puy-en-Velay to Conques)

-Taxi Lample (Le Puy-en-Velay to Moissac)
+Transport Lample (Le Puy-en-Velay to Moissac)

-Transports Claudine (Conques to Saint-Jean-Pied-de-Port)
+Transports Claudine (Figeac to Saint-Jean-Pied-de-Port)

 If you find yourself stranded, consider asking your host to book you a taxi.
 I have done this on occasion in Burgundy where La Malle Postale does not operate.
-The cost was between 40 and 50 euros each day – prohibitive if travelling alone but manageable if shared among several people.
+The cost was between 40 and 50 euros each day—prohibitive if travelling alone but manageable if shared among several people.

 The best time of year to walk the Chemin de Saint-Jacques du-Puy